If you are a competitor or team manager, here is some essential information regarding your visit to Fort William

 Follow the links for information regarding the 2019 Downhill Event:

 The full competitor Fort William World Cup schedule can be found here *To be updated*.
 Please note the programme can be subject to change so check you have the latest before you come to Fort William.

-The 2018 Rider and Team Manual can be downloaded here.
+The 2019 Rider and Team Manual will be available for download in May.

 There is limited on-site parking for competitors who do not have a reserved site in the World Cup Village.
 If your team does not have a pitch in the World Cup Village you can receive a car park pass (no cost), subject to the following conditions:

 • No awnings or EZ-up type tents

 • Only park where designated by event staff